Categories

 The Libbeys founded an art museum, but it seems that Adam Levine wants to turn it into a folk art natural history museum to cover every civilization and time period and call it art, perhaps to influence the art market.

-Why is Adam Levine literally tearing apart the museum that we love, selling great art and not replacing them with new art as per the rules of Libbey Endowment, nor putting the proceeds back in the Libbey Endowment (which is accountable to the public), but keeping it separate and private?
-He’s moving the museum further away from the founders, adding layers of bureaucracy, remodeling the interior and exterior and shifting everything around including the removal of the glass art out of the Glass Pavilion that was just built in 2006 for the display of the glass art collection.
+Why is Adam Levine literally tearing apart the museum that we love, selling great art and not replacing it with new art as per the rules of Libbey Endowment, nor did he put the proceeds back in the Libbey Endowment (being accountable to the public), but kept it separate and private?
+He moved the museum further away from the founders, adding layers of bureaucracy.
+He’s remodeling the interior and exterior and shifting everything around including the removal of the glass art out of the Glass Pavilion that was just built in 2006 for the display of the glass art collection.
 What drastic changes, yet Adam Levine has a fiduciary duty to care for the art and the art museum for future generations.
 But he’s minimized the founders wishes and rules for the museum by selling three paintings so valuable that they are equal to the value of the Libbey Endowment, and used the paintings gifted by Edward Drummond Libbey to loosen the ties to Edward Drummond Libbey and blur his vision.

 Gaslighting